November 7th, 2019 by Fix Auto USA

 - High-tech repair tools, equipment, and processes

-Fix Auto collision repair centers are equipped to carry out a full range of repairs, from paintless dent removal to glass repair to full repair work.
-Our collision repair centers use the latest in auto body equipment, so we can perform repairs on recent models.
+Fix Auto collision repair centers are equipped to carry out a full range of repairs, from paintless dent removal to glass repair to full collision repairs work.
+Our collision repair centers use the latest in auto body equipment, so we can perform repairs on recent models made with metal alloys and other high-tech materials.
 We also employ computerized quality control processes to ensure our repairs meet your expectations and ours.

 If you’re wondering how to choose an auto body shop, here’s what you can expect at Fix Auto.

 Once we assess the damage to your vehicle, we don’t just explain what repairs are needed, we also explain why.
-In fact, we explain everything that will take place from the moment you hand us the keys to your car until delivery of your restored vehicle.
-This includes helping you process your insurance claim.
+In fact, we explain everything that will take place from the moment you hand us the keys to your car until delivery of your repaired vehicle.
+This includes filing your insurance claim.
 To earn your trust and confidence, we do not proceed with the repair process until you fully understand what needs to be done and why.

 Complete damage analysis.